Seth Rollins: Storyline with The Vision (2025–present)

 The feud between Rollins and CM Punk culminated on the following episodes of Raw as the two insulted each other before brawling throughout the arena, and then it was announced that Rollins and Punk would face each other on the debut episode of Raw on Netflix.
 At the Raw premiere on Netflix, on January 6, 2025, Rollins lost to Punk.
 At Royal Rumble on February 1, Rollins entered the titular match at number 25.
 As Rollins and Reigns attempted to eliminate each other, both were eliminated from behind by Punk.
 Rollins then proceeded to attack both Reigns and Punk before storming off.
 On the February 17 episode of Raw, Rollins defeated Finn Bálor to qualify for the Elimination Chamber match at Elimination Chamber.
 At the namesake event, he was eliminated by Punk, but caused the latter to be eliminated in turn by John Cena who subsequently won the match.

 In March 2025, his ringname was reverted to simply Seth Rollins.
 On the March 10 episode of Raw, Rollins and Punk faced each other in a Steel Cage match, which was won by Rollins after a returning Reigns pulled him out of the cage and attacked Rollins in an act of revenge from the Royal Rumble.
 On the March 21 episode of SmackDown, a brawl ensued between all three men, with Rollins, Reigns, and Punk pointing at the WrestleMania sign, leading to a triple threat match between the three being made official as the Night 1 main event of WrestleMania 41.

-Rollins making his entrance at the 2025 Royal Rumble.